 If you have already been considering replacing your machine, do a cost-benefit analysis.
 Go ahead and assume that both the motor and transmission need to be replaced when you call the appliance repair shop and don’t forget to get the labor and service call fee added to your estimate.

 While HE machines are nice, most come with their own quirks.
 Front loaders, for example need the door left open between loads to prevent mildew growth.
 The rubber gasket also must be wiped out after every use, it’s a nice hiding spot for hair and filth.
-All HE machines should be used with detergent designed for a high efficiency washer.
+All HE machines should be used with a detergent designed for a high-efficiency washer.

 Most washers need to be cleaned from time to time, but you don’t necessarily need a special cleaner to do it.
-The manual for your Whirlpool Ultimate Care II suggests 1 cup (250mL) of chlorine bleach and 2 cups (500mL) of detergent to a hot cycle.
+The Whirlpool Ultimate Care II manual suggests 1 cup (250mL) of chlorine bleach and 2 cups (500mL) of detergent to a hot cycle.

-A splotch of bleach on dark clothing suggests that the shirt came into direct contact with full strength bleach.
-It is also possible that your bleach dispenser is clogged or has a crack, when this happens it may not function as it should and it is possible that full strength bleach could come into contact with clothing.
-To ensure that this doesn’t happen in the future, only add diluted bleach to the wash after it has agitated for 5 minutes (this lets the detergent work more efficiently as bleach breaks down some of the cleaning enzymes).
+A splotch of bleach on dark clothing suggests that the shirt came into direct contact with full-strength bleach.
+It is also possible that your bleach dispenser is clogged or has a crack; when this happens, it may not function as it should, and it is possible that full-strength bleach could come into contact with clothing.
+To ensure this doesn’t happen in the future, only add diluted bleach to the wash after it has agitated for 5 minutes (this lets the detergent work more efficiently as it breaks down some of the cleaning enzymes).

 There is also the possibility that the shirt came into contact with a dribble of bleach on the lip of the washer or the floor of the laundry room.
 This happens to the best of us.